Wffv9FNa/Twitch-Live-Notifier-Chrome-Extension/README.md

 To use the Twitch Live Notifier Chrome extension, you will need:

 - Google Chrome browser
-- Twitch API credentials (client ID and client secret)
+- Twitch API credentials (client ID and client secret).
+You can obtain these credentials by [creating a new application](https://dev.twitch.tv/console/apps/create) in the Twitch Developer Dashboard.

 ## Installation